JHU-PL-Lab/www-pl/lectures/rust.md

 ## A Taste of Rust

-In a nutshell: "OCaml meets C++ for safe but efficient systems programming"
+In a nutshell: "OCaml crossed with C++ for safe but efficient systems programming"
 OCaml features borrowed:

 *   immutable by default with `let`-definition